liuygis/D-QEM-Simplification/README.md

 **Simplified models (results):** Resulting models at various levels of simplification generated using different simplification algorithms.

 ### Source
-1.  main.cpp : Call the scene with the obj path, position and if to simplify. -->
-2.  scene.cpp : Create the shape and add it to the scene to be drawn.
-3.  shape.cpp : Create a mesh and texture for this shape.
-4.  mesh.cpp : Create an OBJModel from the obj file and init the msh with it.
-5.  obj_loader.cpp : Parse the file into an OBJModel with uvs, normal..etc.
-6. MeshSimplification.cpp : If we need to simplify this OBJModel, simplify it.

- ### Error Metric
-*Window and input handler.*

-##  Code Flow
 | File                                      | Description                                                                                                                                                                          |
 | ----------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |
 | **Pair.cpp / Pair.h**                     | Defines the `Pair` class, representing an edge pair in the mesh for simplification, including attributes and operations related to the edge collapse cost calculation.               |